 Unfortunately, the cause of thoracic outlet syndrome is unclear.
 However, we know genetics play a role, as can traumas or lifestyle-related activities.

-Anyone with TOS will tell you that it’s an unpleasant, life-altering syndrome that often is debilitating and painful and a general deterrent from activities that require you to use your arm (aka, most things).
+Anyone with TOS will tell you that it’s an unpleasant, life-altering syndrome.
+It is debilitating and painful and a general deterrent from activities that require you to use your arm.

-Prognoses for TOS are often gloomy, resulting in people feeling like they have to live with the outcome of their condition with little to no effective treatment aside from surgery.
-It’s a sad but false reality perpetuated by people not in a position to be helpful, which is a whole different problem for another article.
+Prognoses for TOS are often gloomy, resulting in people feeling like they have to live with the outcome of their condition.
+Further, someone with TOS will often hear that no effective treatment exists aside from surgery.

-Meet Kira, a hard-working mother of one who was long ago diagnosed with TOS on her right side.
+Meet Kira, a hard-working mother of one who was long ago diagnosed with thoracic outlet syndrome on her right side.
 As a result of her condition, she experienced pain and discomfort in her neck and shoulder, which progressed down to the elbow.
 So, in essence, Kira’s right arm wasn’t working very well.